top of page

 • Do you have kids - or a pet -or plan on adding them to your family in the near future and want a backyard?

-• Do you prefer to live in a peaceful, established neighborhood or in a more vibrant area?
+• Do you prefer to live in a peaceful, established suburban neighbourhood or in a more vibrant urban area?

 • Do you enjoy gardening and yard work?
 How much space do you need in your backyard?

-• Have you thought about the schools and neighborhoods in the area?
+• Have you thought about the schools and neighbourhoods in the area?

 • Have you looked at the crime rates in the areas you're considering?